Panasonic G85 vs Fujifilm X-T10

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 4 months after the X-T10).

-Advantages of the Fujifilm X-T10:
+Reasons to prefer the Fujifilm X-T10:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.